Insulet Corp at Raymond James Institutional Investors Conference

-Jayson Tyler Bedford - Raymond James & Associates, Inc., Research Division - Senior Medical Supplies and Devices Analyst
+Jayson Tyler Bedford - Raymond James & Associates, Inc., Research Division - MD & Senior Medical Supplies and Devices Analyst

 All right.
-Good afternoon.
-I think we're going to get started here.
-Thanks for joining us, and congrats on passing the COVID protocols.
+Good morning.
+I think we'll start.
+Welcome to the 44th Annual Raymond James Institutional Investors Conference.
 My name is Jayson Bedford.
-I cover medical devices here at Raymond James, and it's really our privilege to have with us the senior management team from Insulet.
-With us, we have the company's CEO, Shacey Petrovic.
-We have the company's CFO, Wayde McMillan.
-And Deb Gordon, VP of Investor Relations, is down in front here.
+I cover the medical technology sector here.
+It's really our pleasure to have with us the team from Insulet.
+Insulet has been a loyal participant in this conference for the last decade.
+And I think, I was looking back a decade ago, it was sub-$2 billion in market cap.
+So it's been a wonderful growth story over the years.

-So with that, I'm going to hand it off to Shacey, and then we'll jump into some more interactive Q&A.
+With us today, we have the company's CEO, Jim Hollingshead.
+We have the company's CFO, Wayde McMillan; and VP of IR, Deb Gordon.
+So with that, I'm going to hand it over to Jim.

 Insulet Corp at Raymond James Institutional Investors Conference Transcript